vippsas/vipps-solutions/auth0/PaymentFlowAuth0.md

 ## Initiate payment session with profile sharing

-To initiate a payment the merchant backend uses the [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/) to create a payment endpoint.
+To initiate a payment, the merchant backend uses the [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/) to create a payment endpoint.
 The endpoint will return a redirect URL.
 The redirect URL is where the user is sent to confirm the payment.
 The Return URL is the URL that the user will be sent to after a successful payment.
 This can for example be an order confirmation page/endpoint.

 The parameters needed to create a payment are: